jupyterlab/jupyterlab/docs/source/user/accessibility.rst

 -  `JupyterLab and Notebook accessibility audits <https://jupyter-accessibility.readthedocs.io/en/latest/audits/index.html>`_

-Please feel free to contribute to any of the listed projects, all the feedback will help to enhance JupyterLab's accessibility and ensure it accommodates diverse user needs.
+Please feel free to contribute to any of the listed projects, all the feedback will help to improve JupyterLab's accessibility.